 - arrange to speak to others who knew them, by phone or social media, and share your thoughts and memories.

-You can find more advice about funerals during the coronavirus pandemic on the Marie Curie website, including how you might be feeling, how you can involve people who can’t attend, and other ways to remember a loved one if you can’t be there.
+You can find more advice about funerals during the coronavirus pandemic on the Marie Curie website.
+This looks at how you might be feeling, how you can involve people who can’t attend, and other ways to remember the person who died if you can’t be there.

 How to help someone else

 It can be difficult to know what to say when someone dies.
 You may feel uncomfortable or worried that you’ll say the wrong thing.
 You can find suggestions to help you on the Cruse website.

 Let the person know that you are sorry.
 Sending a card or a letter can mean a lot to someone who has been bereaved.

 Stay in regular contact and ask them how they’re feeling.
 Let them talk about the person who has died if they want to.
 They may want to go over the details many times.
 This can be hard to listen to, but it’s very helpful if you can allow them to share how they’re feeling.
 Some people may want some space while they deal with their emotions.
 If this is the case, let them know that you’re there for them.